 On my laptop, I have that:

-We could see that the NVIDIA binary driver is not used.
+We can see that the NVIDIA binary driver is not used.
 To fix it:

 - Click on Using NVIDIA binary driver, and on Apply Changes, then enter your password.